AliRAZD/Backup-And-Launch/README.md

 # Backup and Launch Script For Falcon BMS 4.37
 ---
-The script creates a backup copy of the file or files every time when you start the game.
+This script creates a backup copy of the file or files every time when you start the game.

 ## HOW TO :

-> <ins>COPY AND PASTE FILE BackupAndLaunch.ps1 TO X:\Falcon BMS 4.37\User\Config\ </ins>
+> <ins>COPY AND PASTE BackupAndLaunch.ps1 TO X:\Falcon BMS 4.37\User\Config\ </ins>

 ### 1. Modify the Falcon BMS shortcut.
 Replace the original path with the one shown below.
 > [!WARNING]

+   C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -NoProfile -Command "& 'G:\Falcon BMS 4.37\User\Config\BackupAndLaunch.ps1'"

 > Set your own path "X:\Falcon BMS 4.37\User\Config\BackupAndLaunch.ps1".

-   C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -NoProfile -Command "& 'G:\Falcon BMS 4.37\User\Config\BackupAndLaunch.ps1'"

    > [!WARNING]
 > Falcon BMS icon will change.
 >